NHPCO Focus on Program Integrity and Oversight

 -

 - HOSPICE Act: Within a few weeks, we developed, vetted, and published a detailed list of recommended program integrity reforms that CMS or Congress could implement, offering assistance in “helping to stop fraud and abuse before it occurs and … increasing hospice data transparency.”
-Since then, NHPCO has worked closely with our members, Congressional leaders, and the Center for Medicare and Medicaid Services (CMS) to support the development and implementation of an improved framework for hospice oversight to ensure patient get the best possible care.
+Since then, NHPCO has worked closely with our members, Congressional leaders, and CMS to support the development and implementation of an improved framework for hospice oversight to ensure patients get the best possible care.
 The HOSPICE Act, introduced in the House of Representatives in February of 2020, became the primary legislative vehicle for these efforts.
 Through our collaboration with the Ways and Means Committee and other Congressional leaders, many of our program integrity recommendations were incorporated into the bill.
 In part due to our continued advocacy, the measures in the HOSPICE Act were passed and signed into law as part of the Consolidated Appropriations Act, 2021 in December 2020.

 -